PhenomDevel/PhenomRaidTools/README.md

 - Sync function to sync all encounters with someone else at once

+- Disable all sender related inputs if just receiver mode is enabled

 ## TODOs
 - Refactor `TriggerHandler.lua` for better performance and better readability